Last updated: May 4, 2026

 Step 2: Form an LLC and Get Your EIN

-File Articles of Organization with the South Dakota Secretary of State online for $150 at sosenterprise.sd.gov.
+File Articles of Organization with the SD Secretary of State online for $150 at sosenterprise.sd.gov.
 Annual report: $55/year due on your formation anniversary date.

-- A subject could claim you invaded their privacy or conducted illegal surveillance
+- A subject could claim you conducted illegal surveillance or invaded their privacy

-- A client could claim your investigation provided inaccurate information that caused them harm
+- A client could claim your investigation was negligent or your report caused them harm

-- You could be accused of trespassing or harassment during surveillance
+- You could be accused of trespassing during surveillance

-An LLC separates your personal assets from these potential lawsuits.
-Operating as a sole proprietor means your home, savings, and vehicle are at risk if a judgment is entered against your business.
+An LLC separates your personal assets (home, savings, vehicle) from these potential lawsuits.
+Operating as a sole proprietor leaves everything personally exposed.

 Apply for a free EIN from the IRS at irs.gov.
-If you use a trade name (e.g., “Dakota Investigations LLC”), you may need to register a DBA at your county Register of Deeds office for $10 (valid 5 years) if the name differs from your LLC’s legal name.
+If you operate under a trade name (e.g., “Dakota Investigations”), register a DBA at your county Register of Deeds for $10 (valid 5 years).
+The DBA is county-level in South Dakota — not filed with the SOS.

-Step 3: Register for a Sales Tax License
+Step 3: Register for a South Dakota Sales Tax License

 Private investigation services are taxable in South Dakota.
-You must collect 4.2% state sales tax on your services and remit it to the SD Department of Revenue.
-Register for a free sales tax license at dor.sd.gov/businesses/taxes/sales-use-tax before accepting your first paid case.
+The state taxes the “sale of all services,” which includes investigative services.
+You must collect the 4.2% state sales tax rate from clients and remit it to the SD Department of Revenue.
+Register for a free sales tax license at dor.sd.gov/businesses/taxes/sales-use-tax before your first paid case.

-Although there is no state PI license, some South Dakota cities and counties require a general business license to operate any business within their jurisdiction:
+While there is no state PI license, South Dakota cities generally require local business registration:

 Step 5: Professional Liability and General Liability Insurance